CyberThanh/Azure-SOC-Honeynet-Project/README.md

 - NIST SP 800-61 Revision 2 for Incident Handling Guidance

 ## Phase I - Creating The Honeynet
-In this phase, I created Windows and Linux virtual machines.
+I created Windows and Linux virtual machines.
 Afterward, I intentionally configured the firewall and NGS to allow all traffic from all ports.
 Additionally, I disabled everything in Microsoft Defender Firewall.
 This created a vulnerable internet-facing environment that will attract attackers.

 ![Firewallrule](https://i.imgur.com/QNfVI72.jpg)

 ## Phase II - Simulated Attacks & Logging and Monitoring
-In this phase, simulated attacks were executed using Powershell to manually trigger events.
+Simulated attacks were executed using Powershell to manually trigger events.
 These simulated attacks consist of Brute Force Attempts, Malware(EICAR Test File), AAD Brute Force Success, Privilege Escalation, and Windows Brute Force Success.
 Afterward, I utilized KQL queries to filter data from different logs to analyze these triggered events and alerts from actual attackers.

 SignInLogs for invalid username or password event alerts